 Manufacturing soft drink is a multi-step process, and involves a number of steps before it reaches the consumer’s hand.
 Most soft drinks undergo a similar life cycle, beginning at the syrup producer, to bottler, to distributer (if necessary), to merchant and lastly, to final consumer.
 Each component is as important as the next in order to ensure the CSD is produced and packaged correctly.

-Making Bottled CSDs
+Making bottled CSDs

 CSDs usually vary in their recipe of syrup at the start of the manufacturing process.
 Raw materials such as flavourings, chemicals and sweeteners are mixed at different percentages to create a drink unique to the brand.
 Interestingly, around 94% of the soft drink is made up of carbonated water, thus making it a vital component of the drink.

-As seen in the figure above, the sweetener varies between non-caloric and non-diet soft drinks.
+The sweetener varies between non-caloric and non-diet soft drinks.
 Manufacturers will add a sugar substitute to the syrup concentrate for diet drinks, whereas for non-diet drinks, sugar is combined with the syrup at the bottling stage.
 When ready, proportioners combine the syrup and distilled water, and lastly the mixture is carbonated.
 Once completed, the drink is ready for packaging.